aptos-foundation/AIPs/aips/aip-66.md

 ### Incompetent or Malicious Wallet

 - If the wallet loses the public key associated with the account, the user will be unable to submit transactions to the blockchain as transactions require a public key for signature verification.
 That being said, there are ways to mitigate this via [ECDSA public key recovery](https://wiki.hyperledger.org/display/BESU/SECP256R1+Support#SECP256R1Support-PublicKeyRecoveryfromSignature).
-This is an important consideration for future supported WebAuthn signature schemes as other signature schemes like `ed25519` do not support public key recovery inthe same way that ECDSA does.
+This is an important consideration for future supported WebAuthn signature schemes as other signature schemes like `ed25519` do not support public key recovery in the same way that ECDSA does.
 - If the user creates another credential with the same `userHandle` as an existing credential on that authenticator, it will **OVERWRITE** the existing credential

+### Authorization Prompt

+A drawback of passkeys is that there is no way to customize the authorization prompt for a WebAuthn Authenticator via the WebAuthn API.
+Though this may be safer for many payment applications, it might not be ideal for certain applications, such as gaming, where the application may prefer not to require an authorization gesture from the user each time they sign a transaction.
+Additionally, there is some variability in the authorization message used in the prompt, depending on the WebAuthn Authenticator.
+Ideally, the authorization prompt might include information about the transaction (e.g., a transaction simulation result) and prompt the user to "Sign the transaction" with their passkey, instead of prompting the user to "Use your <PASSKEY_NAME> passkey for <WALLET_NAME>" or "Use Touch ID to sign in."

+Wallets can address this by preemptively educating the user about the passkey transaction signing process.
+For example, a wallet may change the button for "Sign transaction" to "Authenticate and sign" or "Authenticate and pay," to indicate to the user that authenticating with the passkey will sign the transaction.
+Additionally, during user onboarding, the wallet may provide educational resources to explain the passkey transaction signing process to the user.

 ## Future Potential